ChenfengZhao/NuMoFinder/ReadMe.md

 python3 NuMoFinder.py
 ```

-4. The results will be generated under the path defined in the **output_path** of config.ini (e.g., ExampleDataset/Results/ in this example).
-It contains the individual results of each compound and MS data file, combined results of all the compounds and each MS data file, and combined results of all the compounds and MS data files.
+4. The results will be generated under the path defined in the **output_path** of config.ini (e.g., ./result/ in this example).
+It contains the individual results of each compound for each MS data file (i.e., NuMo_Result_XXX.csv), combined results of all the compounds in each MS data file (i.e., NuMo_Results_XXX.csv), and the results of unknow search mode (i.e., Unknown_Search_Result.csv) if this mode is enabled.